Third wheel? Never again! We’ve compiled a list of games that really shine with a group of three.

 - Take command of fourteen factions, each with its own unique...

-In Gaia Project, players will play a unique race with its own special abilities and life requirements.
+In Gaia Project, players will play a unique race with their own special abilities and life requirements.
 They’ll expand through the galaxy and terraform planets to support life by building satellites and stations throughout the universe.

 Not all planets are created equal, and depending on the race, players will have an easier or more difficult time terraforming a planet… not to mention all of the dead planets scattered throughout the galaxy.
 Gaia Project is a successor board game to Terra Mystica.
 Check out the original too!